 Safe capture/rehousing

-Using a small net, capture fish individually and quickly move them to the new environment.
+Using a small net, fish can be captured individually and quickly moved to a new environment.
 When returning them to the tank, float the temporary container or bag in the new tank water for a short period to acclimatise the fish to the new water temperature.

 Livestock is animals that are quite large and often roam paddocks or are in stables.
-Livestock can include animals such as cows, horses, goats, or sheep.
-Livestock may be housed in paddocks; however, it is best to catch the animal in a contained area so they will need to be herded into a smaller yard or crush.
-This task will more than likely be undertaken by the owner before your arrival; however, you may be required to assist.
+Livestock can include cows, horses, goats, or sheep.
+Livestock may be housed in paddocks; however, it is best to catch the animal in a contained area, so they will need to be herded into a smaller yard or crushed.
+The owner will more than likely undertake this task before your arrival; however, you may be required to assist.

 Cows are likely to be grazing and roaming in a paddock with a herd.
 They are generally gentle and placid animals, but they are quite large and will be protective of their young.
 When you are planning on handling cows, you need to ensure you are organised and prepared.